top of page

 Overview at Praia do Canavial

-It's the geology that renders Praia do Canavial unique; it lies in south Portugal, around Algarves, nearby Lagos, one of the old towns in Portugal, which is quite famous for its scenic coastline and a maritime history very important for the country.
+It's the geology that renders Praia do Canavial unique; it lies in southern Portugal, around the Algarve, near Lagos, one of the old towns in Portugal, which is quite famous for its scenic coastline and a maritime history very important for the country.
 The beach is at the very west end of the Ponta da Piedade cliffs, which have very dramatic rock formations leading to the fact that they are all caves and grottoes.

 Much ruggedness of the cliffs, evoking below this sandy beach, creates very spectacular comparison attracting photographers and even nature observers.
-Special geography adds up to the fact that besides being somewhat hidden, Praia do Canavial is also much more unspoiled and secluded for a peaceful beach experience to make it more enticing.
+Special geography adds up to the fact that, besides being somewhat hidden, Praia do Canavial is also much more unspoiled and secluded for a peaceful beach experience, make it more enticing.

 Untouched Natural Beauty